AFSC-Shellfish-Assessment-Program/BCS_2014-2017/README.md

 Attributes
 ----------
-One master datasets has been produced for further modeling via the "maturity_haul" script. "pcr_haul_master.csv" includes all crab biometric, disease diagnosis and haul level data, with data attributes listed below.
+One master dataset has been produced for further modeling via the "maturity_haul" script. "pcr_haul_master.csv" includes all crab biometric, disease diagnosis and haul level data, with data attributes listed below.

 | Name    |    Description   |   Unit    |
 | ------- | ---------------- | ---------- |